h4t3p1ckl3s/h4t3p1ckl3s.github.io/content/about.md

 During my time in college, I’ve developed a strong passion for Digital Forensics and Incident Response.
 My goal is to become a SOC Analyst, Incident Responder, or Threat Hunter.

 I'm actively participating in various CTFs and hacking competitions with [f4n_n3r0](https://ctftime.org/team/281734), a team made up entirely of my classmates.
-We're currently ranked 3rd on the Vietnamese CTF scoreboard.
+We're currently ranked 3rd on the Vietnamese ctftime scoreboard.

 I’m currently seeking an internship opportunity in the U.S., as I’ve recently relocated to Anaheim.
-If any HR professionals are viewing this, please feel free to contact me using the information provided at the end of my portfolio.
+If any HR professionals are viewing this, please feel free to contact me using the information provided in my portfolio.
 Thank you very much!

 ## 🏆 Achievements
 I Actively competes in CTFs with a focus on **Forensics**, **Malware Analysis**, **Steganography**, and **OSINT** challenges.